Join 23,000 training providers around the world who get The Advantage delivered straight to their inbox

 Throughout the learning experience, make sure you assemble and curate a highly relevant list of complementary and supplementary resources.
 We recommend dividing these lists into two types:

-These resources can be Powerpoint presentations, videos, E-Books, external publications, interview transcripts, news articles, opinion pieces, podcasts, images, audio, and just about anything else you can think of which will assist the learner in their education journey.
+There’s almost no limit to the resources you can use!
+Anything that will assist the learner along their educational journey is fair game.
 Get creative!
 Remember to review and update this list of resources periodically, and for web resources in particular, make sure you check for broken our outdated links!